since 2014 We have led the effort to invest in diversity, inclusion and equality for our community.

 In June of 2014 Sunday's Child was organized as a Florida 501(c)3 non profit organization.

 Today, Sunday's Child members donate annually.
-These funds are pooled at the end of the year and divided into $25,000 to $50,000 grants, which are then awarded to eligible, local non-profits or initiatives that address a community need, while also promoting the adoption and compliance of a non-discrimination policy that is comprehensive and addresses LGBT individuals as well.
+These funds are pooled at the end of the year and divided into $25,000 to $50,000 grants, which are then awarded to eligible, local non-profits or initiatives that address a community need, while also promoting the adoption and compliance of a non-discrimination policy that is comprehensive and addresses LGBTQ individuals as well.
 In addition, they must show their ability in being an inclusive organization that values diversity.

 Sunday's Child has no paid staff and is organized, maintained and managed by volunteers.
 Our leadership, including board members and committee chairs, are not compensated for their contribution or efforts.
 Membership dues are used exclusively for awarding grants and is never used for administrative or operational costs.